-Since 2011, Road-Aid has been commercializing capabliities that has existed within the Department of Defense for use at the local and state level to improve America’s roadways.
+Since 2011, Road-Aid has been commercializing capabilities that have existed within the Department of Defense for use at the local and state level to improve America’s roadways.
 The same techniques used to find IED’s and keep our warfighters safe are being used here.
-Road-Aid has won numerous awards while exploring corporate venture relationships.
+Road-Aid has won numerous awards.
 In 2014 we partnered with the City of Dayton, OH on a pilot effort, demonstrating the ability to automatically collect both pothole and manhole data and integrate the data into their existing systems in a shapefile format.
 In 2016, we partnered with the City of Fairborn, OH on another pilot providing road crack information and integrating that information into their ArcGIS platform to enable better road treatment decision making.
 Check out both case studies for further details.
-We are completing our participation in UpTech, a data driven accelerator based in Covington, KY (Cincinnati, OH).
-We are honored to be a part of their very competitive 5th cohort, which consists of 4 international teams and serial entrepreneurs with past exits.

 James Bridgers – Founder: 14+ years of experience leading businesses and organizations identify, test, and rapidly implement technology innovation to improve capabilities, transform processes, and exponentially increase the delivered value.
 Technology focus includes remote sensing, sensors (video, radar), GIS, mobile technologies, and big data collection and analysis.